-So, to stretch the muscles in the mid back you have to try and take the shoulder blades in the opposite direction as their normal function.
+So, to really get a feeling of stretch the muscles in the mid back you have to try and take the shoulder blades in the opposite direction as their normal function.
 We want to abduct and protract the scapulae while elevating them against their desire to remain depressed.

 So, we’ve got to get them up, out and around like this.

 I’m going to show you how to do the best stretch for upper and mid back on a cable machine.

 If you’re at home, don’t worry!

 You can do the exact same thing inside of any doorway!